 Harbor seals hang out here.
 (While sea lions are at nearby La Jolla Cove.)
 So the beach at the Children’s Pool is closed from December 15 to May 15 for pupping season.
 It’s a popular stop in San Diego for kids and paired with #14 below.

-14. La Jolla Cove
+8. La Jolla Cove

 The most popular thing to do in La Jolla is to visit La Jolla Cove.
 It’s one of the most photographed places in San Diego and home to our chatty sea lions.
 (While seals are at the nearby La Jolla Children’s Pool – see above.)

 Water sports enthusiasts take advantage of the usually waveless beach to enter the La Jolla Underwater Park’s clear water.
 It’s an easy walk from the shopping and restaurants in the Village of La Jolla.
+Bring snorkel gear to explore the La Jolla Underwater Park, where calm, clear water reveals rich marine life.
+You can enter from La Jolla Cove or nearby La Jolla Shores Beach.

-15. Tide Pooling
+9. Tide Pooling

-It’s a great way to spend time outdoors and see marine life that lives in these rocky areas like hermit crabs, sea anemones, sea stars, sea cucumbers, and even the occasional octopus.
+It’s a great way to spend time outdoors and see marine life that lives in these rocky areas, like hermit crabs, sea anemones, sea stars, sea cucumbers, and even the occasional octopus.

-16. Leopard Sharks
+10. Leopard Sharks

 La Jolla Shores beach is home to the largest annual aggregation of (harmless) leopard sharks.
 They come to these warm, shallow waters to incubate from mid-summer to early fall.